BHCC-hannahharvey/data-extraction/README.md

 - 🔍 Extracts email addresses, phone numbers, and other data from nodes
 - 🧩 Supports custom content types and fields
-- 💾 Outputs to structured formats (e.g. CSV, JSON)
+- 💾 Outputs to structured formats (e.g. CSV, JSON, HTML Browser page)

 ## Table of Contents